Monsta X: 2025: Members' discharge and group activities

 On January 22, it was revealed that the B-side track "Beastmode", from their third studio album Fatal Love, was used as an ending theme song for the South Korean animated film Exorcism Chronicles: The Beginning.
 On January 23, Joohoney was discharged from his mandatory military service as an active duty soldier.

 On February 21, Kihyun was discharged from his mandatory military service as an active duty soldier.

 On May 13, Hyungwon was discharged from his mandatory military service as an active duty soldier.
-On May 14, Monsta X released the compilation album Now Project Vol.1, composed of ten re-recorded tracks of all six members from 2021 to 2023 releases, in commemoration of the group's 10th debut anniversary.
-On May 15, Starship announced that they will have their 10th debut anniversary concert Connect X in Seoul on July 18–20, as well in Japan on August 27–28.
-On May 22, it was announced that Monsta X will also be having the "Monologue" pop-up store, on May 29 – June 11, in commemoration of their 10th debut anniversary.
+On May 14, Monsta X released the compilation album Now Project Vol.1, composed of ten re-recorded tracks of all six members from 2021 to 2023 releases, in commemoration of their 10th debut anniversary.
+On May 15, it was announced that the group will have their 10th debut anniversary concert Connect X in Seoul on July 18–20, as well as in Japan on August 27–28.
+On May 22, it was announced that they will also have the "Monologue" pop-up store, on May 29 – June 11, in commemoration of their 10th debut anniversary.

-On July 26, the group performed at Waterbomb in Busan.
+On July 26, Monsta X performed at Waterbomb in Busan.

-In August, they performed at KCON 2025 in Los Angeles.
-On August 18, Monsta X pre-released their digital single "Do What I Want".
+In August, the group performed at KCON 2025 in Los Angeles.
+On August 18, they pre-released their digital single "Do What I Want".

-On September 2, the group released their thirteenth EP The X, with the lead single "N the Front".
+On September 2, Monsta X released their thirteenth EP The X, with the lead single "N the Front".

-On November 14, they will release their English-language digital single "Baby Blue".
+On November 14, the group released their English-language digital single "Baby Blue".

+On December 3, they released a concert film Monsta X: Connect X in Cinema, in commemoration of their 10th debut anniversary.
+Monsta X performed at iHeartRadio's Jingle Ball Tour on December 12, 15–16, and 20, in New York, Philadelphia, Washington D.C., and Miami, respectively.